Anton Segner

-Anton Segner (born 24 July 2001) is a German rugby union player, who currently plays as a loose forward for in the National Provincial Championship and the in Super Rugby.
+Anton Segner (born 24 July 2001) is a German-born New Zealand rugby union player, who currently plays as a loose forward for in the National Provincial Championship, the in Super Rugby, and the All Blacks.

 Early career

 Germany

 Prior to 2017, Segner was playing for SC 1880 Frankfurt, one of the most traditional clubs in Germany's domestic Rugby-Bundesliga competition.
 He quickly established himself as one of the leading figures in the youth setup of the club and went on to win numerous German youth championships.
 He also captained his team, while being one of the youngest members.
 Segner played for the Germany Under 16 national squad in 2016.
 He didn't play for the Under 18 team though, as he continued his stay in New Zealand.

 New Zealand

-In 2017, Segner was on a six month stay in New Zealand after being offered a scholarship by Nelson College – when he was picked for the school's first XV team.
+In 2017, Segner was on a six month stay in New Zealand after being offered a scholarship by Nelson College – when he was picked for the school's first XV team, playing alongside Leicester Faingaʻanuku.
 He then went on to captain the Nelson College top side in 2018 and led them to their first UC Championship title in twelve years in 2019.
 In 2018, Segner made the Crusaders Under 18 squad and made his debut for the New Zealand Schools team against Tonga.
 In 2021, he was named captain of the Under 20 side for the Super Rugby Aotearoa Under 20 competition.